 We're excited to have you at the Academic Support Center!
 You will get the most out of our services if you follow these three guidelines:

-- Please be on time for your appointment, if you choose to schedule one.
-If you cannot make it, at least cancel your appointment as soon as you can.
+- Please be on time for your appointment if you choose to schedule one.
+If you cannot make it, please cancel your appointment as soon as you can.

 - Please bring your class materials to each session.
 At the very least, you should have your textbook, scratch paper, all work you've done so far, and any specific questions you have.